waydabber/BetterDisplay/README.md

 The app and instructions was tested on Monterey.

-## Installation
+## Build and Installation

-You'll need to build the app in XCode.
-Releases will be provided later.
+You'll need to build the app in XCode:

+- Clone the app
+- Open the project in XCode
+- Change signing settings to suit your configuration
+- Build & Run

+An unsigned release is also provided.

 ## Special Thanks